afids/autoafids/docs/getting_started/conda.md

 ## Cache Directory

-When running, AutoAFIDs automatically downloads and caches necessary SynthSR repo and CNN model to speed up subsequent runs.
+When running, AutoAFIDs automatically downloads and caches the necessary CNN model to speed up subsequent runs.

-By default, these are stored in the following directory:
+By default,  it's stored in the following directory:

 ```bash
 ~/.cache/autoafids/